Home

 RETURN t.description, collect(e.lastName);

-Cypher's concise, 2-line query outshines the 4-line SQL equivalent.
-This divide only widens with more complex queries.
+Cypher's concise 2-line query surpasses the 4-line SQL version.
+This difference widens as queries grow more complex.

 Effortless Relationship Navigation

-This is where graph databases steal the spotlight.
-They excel at traversing relationships between nodes at lightning speed.
+Graph databases excel at traversing relationships between nodes with incredible speed.

-In a graph database, traversing along specific edge types or through the entire graph is exceptionally fast because the relationships between nodes are not calculated at query time but are persistently stored in the database.
+In a graph database, traversing along specific edge types or through the entire graph is exceptionally fast because the relationships between nodes are not calculated at query time but are persistently stored in the database, avoiding recalculations at query time.

 Built-In Graph Algorithms

-Graph databases don't just stop at storage and retrieval – they come with built-in graph algorithms for analyzing your data right where it lives.
-This means you can perform complex analytics without needing to shuffle your data to another system.
+Graph databases go beyond basic storage and retrieval, offering built-in graph algorithms for analyzing data right where it's stored.
+You can run complex analytics without needing to move data.

-Graph theory isn't just some abstract concept.
-It's incredibly practical and applies to a wide range of fields.
-That's why graph databases include algorithms for things like calculating shortest paths, geodesic paths, and centrality measures such as PageRank, eigenvector centrality, closeness, betweenness, HITS, and more.
+Graph theory is practical and applies to many fields, which is why graph databases include algorithms for shortest paths, centrality measures like PageRank, eigenvector centrality, and more.

 Flexibility Rules